Deep learning Local Reduced Density Matrices for Many-body Hamiltonian Estimation: Results and discussions

-We also test on the XXZ and XY models on 2D square lattice with periodic boundary condition.
-We take the size as $4 \times 16$.
-The subsystem used to calculate the RDM is chosen in the middle of lattice with the size $4 \times 2$.
+We also test on the XXZ and XY models on ($4 \times 16$) 2D square lattice with periodic boundary condition.
+The subsystem for the RDM is chosen in the middle of lattice with the size $4 \times 2$.
 The 2D XY model, whose local Hamiltonian is given by Eq. \eqref{eq-XY}, is in an oscillatory phase for $0 \leq h \leq 1$.
-The XXZ model with its local Hamiltonian given by Eq. \eqref{eq-XXZ} is in the paramagnetic phase for $0 \leq J_z \leq 1$.
+The XXZ model (Eq. \eqref{eq-XXZ}) is in the paramagnetic phase for $0 \leq J_z \leq 1$.
 In general, 2D quantum models are much more challenging to simulate.
-QubismNet works well on such 2D quantum systems as shown in Figure \ref{fig-MainPreds} (c).
-With the generalizing width $\delta=0.4$, it gets similar accuracies compared with the one-dimensional systems, with $\varepsilon_t \sim O(10^{-5}) - O(10^{-4})$ and $\varepsilon_g \sim O(10^{-3})$.
+QubismNet works well on such 2D quantum systems as shown in FIG. \ref{fig-MainPreds} (c).
+With the generalizing width $\delta=0.4$, we get similar performance compared with the chains, with $\varepsilon_t \sim O(10^{-5}) - O(10^{-4})$ and $\varepsilon_g \sim O(10^{-3})$.

-To demonstrate the finite-size effects, we show in Figure~\ref{fig-ErrorBar} (a) the generalizing error $\varepsilon_g$ against $L$ on the XXZ and XY models ($\delta=0.6$).
+To demonstrate the finite-size effects, we show in FIG. \ref{fig-ErrorBar} (a) the $\varepsilon_g$ against $L$ on the XXZ and XY models ($\delta=0.6$).
 The RDM trick is used with $L_b=8$.
 The error bars here (and all others in this work) are evaluated by independently and randomly taking the initial values of the variational parameters in the CNN for ten times.
 The $\varepsilon_g$ of both models are still slightly decreasing with $L$ for $L>60$, meaning it is possible to further reduce the errors by taking larger sizes.
-In the inset of Figure~\ref{fig-ErrorBar} (a), we fix $L=64$ and find that $\varepsilon_g$ well converges as the subsystem size increases to $L_b>6$ for the models under consideration.
-Note it would be inefficient to improve the accuracies by increasing $L_b$ as the complexity will increase exponentially with it.
-We have tried larger $L_b$ and the results indicate little improvement to the accuracies.
+In the inset of FIG. \ref{fig-ErrorBar} (a), we fix $L=64$ and find that $\varepsilon_g$ well converges as the subsystem size increases to $L_b>6$ for the models under consideration.
+Note it would be inefficient to improve the performance by increasing $L_b$ as the complexity will increase exponentially with it.
+We have tried larger $L_b$ and the results indicate little improvement to the performance.